LTCrazy/ML-HW2-KNNandKMeans/README.md

 ## Dataset

-The MNIST datasets are converted into train, valid, and test set under the 3 `.csv` files
+The MNIST datasets are converted into train, valid, and test set under the three `.csv` files